-Leeds City Council and the Environment Agency are adopting a catchment-wide approach.
-Otley Flood Alleviation Scheme is one of several schemes that will combat flooding and the effect of climate change in the Wharfe Catchment.
-The entire Wharfe Catchment area is being considered for opportunities to reduce flood risk.
+We are working with the Environment Agency to adopting a catchment-wide approach.
+Otley Flood Alleviation Scheme is one of several schemes that will combat flooding and the effect of climate change in the Wharfe catchment.
+The entire area is being considered for opportunities to reduce flood risk.

 River Wharfe Catchment

-Leeds City Council are aiming to submit the outline business case for the Otley Flood Alleviation Scheme to the Environment Agency and submit an outline planning application for the scheme in April 2019.
-The business case will look to secure the funding for the scheme going forward and the planning application will look to secure planning permission from within Leeds City Council to construct the scheme in principal.
+We are aiming to submit the outline business case for the Otley Flood Alleviation Scheme to the Environment Agency and submit an outline planning application for the scheme in April 2019.
+The business case will look to secure the funding for the scheme going forward and the planning application will look to secure planning permission from within the council to construct the scheme in principal.

 Stay up to date